user1990/dev-resources/README.md

 + 🛠 **[Top 25 Javascript Plugins for Webstorm](https://blog.codota.com/top-25-javascript-plugins-for-webstorm-intellij/)**: Best and most useful plugins for JavaScript development in WebStorm and Intellij.
 + 🛠 **[50 awesome new tools for developers in 2019](https://www.creativebloq.com/features/50-awesome-new-tools-for-developers-in-2019)**: A fresh batch of tools you’ll want to consider for your projects.
 + 🛠 **[Packem](https://packem.github.io/)**: Packem is +2X faster than Parcel (with multicore compilation).
++ 🛠 **[ArangoDB](https://www.arangodb.com/)**: ArangoDB is muti-model, so you can use it as a document DB, a key/value store, or a graph DB all at the same time.

 **[⬆ back to top](#table-of-contents)**